winstonsummers/scriptLib/README.md

 Obviously I use [zsh](https://ohmyz.sh/) mostly.
 Some template files are `js` and other things.
 But pretty much just [zsh](https://ohmyz.sh/).

-Also added [Shellcheck](https://www.shellcheck.net/) for all my linting needs.

-Some of the tech that we reference in the scripts include
+Some of the tech that we referenced or used in the scripts include

 - Js
     - React